 Natalie Lue is a thought leader on relationships and human behaviour.
 Her no-nonsense yet compassionate and humorous take has garnered her a following in over 140 countries.
 Her self-published books, including Mr Unavailable and the Fallback Girl, The No Contact Rule and Love, Care, Trust & Respect, have sold 140K+ copies.
 Drawing on lessons and observations not just from her own personal transformation from low self-esteem and a penchant for emotionally unavailable men, but from wisdom gleaned from observing interpersonal relationships and the many stories people share with her, she’s become a go-to source for self-help that doesn’t feel or look like self-help and her message applies in all areas of life.

 She is the founder of self-help blog, Baggage Reclaim as well as the original founder of Bambino Goodies, the kids’ lifestyle blog.
 Born in England, raised in Dublin, Ireland, she’s based in South East London with her husband, two daughters and crazy cockerpoo.
-A full-time blogger for over ten years, in her previous career, she worked in advertising.
+A full-time blogger for over a decade, in her previous career, she worked in advertising.
 Her current work centres around people pleasing, mindfulness and creativity.
 The relationship columnist for In The Moment Magazine, she speaks at events like The Mindful Living Show, Blogtacular, Janet Murray’s #2020 Sorted Live conference and Black British Bloggers Keep Growing virtual conference.
 A 90s raver at heart with a love of reading, journaling, yoga, travel and design, she’s been wheat-free for eight years and started running in 2018 –and completed the London Marathon four months later.